aifatelescope/datared/book/background-info.md

 ## Apparent magnitudes

-The apparent brightness of a source in optical astronomy is denoted by its magnitude.
+The apparent brightness of a source in optical astronomy, as seen in some defined passband, is denoted by an **apparent magnitude** in that passband.
 Magnitudes are a logarithmic scale of the flux that we observe from a source.

-For a source of flux $F$, the magnitude is given by
+For an instrumental flux $F$ (e.g., in ADU) obtained via photometry, one can compute an "instrumental magnitude" often defined as

 $$
+m_{\mathrm{instr}} = -2.5 \log_{10}(F[ADU]).
+$$

+Clearly, this $m_{\mathrm{instr}}$ is dependent on the instrument (and the telescope), but also on the exposure time, the aperture size, the atmospheric transparency, etc. In other words, the instrumental magnitude is a completely *uncalibrated* apparent magnitude, which nevertheless can be used to compare for example fluxes measured with the same observational setup.

+More generally, for a source of flux $F$ (in any appropriate unit), the magnitude is given by

+$$
 m = -2.5 \log_{10}(F) + C,
 $$

 where $C$ is a constant that calibrates the magnitude scale, often called zero point.
-The definition of this calibration can vary.
-While it is relatively easy to compare fluxes, connecting your observations to a referential zero point can be a challenging task.
-In practice, this relies on the observation of standard stars whose magnitudes are known from a reference catalogue.
+The definition of this calibration can vary, and connecting your observations to a referential zero point can be a challenging task.
+In practice, this relies on the observation of standard sources whose magnitudes are known from a reference catalogue.
+Note that for many applications (such as the analysis of exoplanet transit light curves), an accurate magnitude calibration is not required, as we care only about *relative* photometry (i.e., differences in magnitudes).

-As long as the calibration done consistently, $C$ cancels out when forming a difference in magnitudes between two sources:
+Indeed, $C$ cancels out when forming a difference in magnitudes between two sources:

 $$
 m_1 - m_2 = -2.5 \log_{10}\left(\frac{F_1}{F_2}\right).